navin20/Deep-Learning-Term-Project/README.md

-The video will  abit slow to detect due to using fasterrcnn resnet model if run on local computer not colab
+The video will  abit slow to detect due to using fasterrcnn resnet model if run on local computer not cloud